bhartiy/learnsellacious/pages/04.premiumlicenses/03.upgrade-to-premium/docs.md

 ![](site-key2.png)

 Select the license you want to activate, click on it and purchase the license.
+Or, If you purchase any other other license from sellacious.com/pricing , enter your license key on the above screen and activate it.

 ![](site-key3.png)

 The premium license is activated now on previous license key.

 _**Note: Site Key is unique for every Site.**_